EventsFriday, November 02, 2018 09:00 AM - 04:00 PM

 This workshop is to intensively work your research presentation and hone your engaging story.

-Time: 9 am to 4 pm Friday, with an hour lunch break on your own.
+Time: 9 am to 4 pm Friday Nov.
+2 and Saturday Nov.
+3, with an hour lunch break on your own.
+You must attend both sessions.

 This opportunity is open to all PhD students and postdocs, with preference given to those who are ready to present their research.
-Thus workshop is designed for trainees in the social sciences, humanities and arts disciplines, but every discipline is welcome.
+Thus workshop is originally designed for trainees in the STEM disciplines-- but every discipline is welcome, including social sciences,, humanities and arts.

 Learning to tell a compelling research story can have a significant impact on your career.
 It can make you stand out at professional conferences, on the job market, or during an ideal networking opportunity.
 It is easy to tell a research story badly.
 We provide specific presentation ideas and field tested exercises that will help you improve your talk.
 Once you’ve learned how to create a dynamic live performance of your research story, you may come to enjoy presenting in public.

-This one-day (6h) workshop is designed for grad students and postdocs in the social sciences, humanities and arts disciplines who are interested in an immersion to improve their research communication skills.
-But please feel free to enroll as well if you are from one of the STEM disciplines.
+This two-day workshop is designed for grad students and postdocs in the social sciences, STEM, humanities and arts disciplines who are interested in an immersion to improve their research communication skills.

 - Creating a Core Message